Obamacare: Examination and Response

 Any subscriber should be allowed to buy into the lifetime Health Savings Account for a one-time deposit of $30,000 at age 48 assuming 5% return, at age 55 assuming 7%, or at age 57 assuming 10%, merely as a rough example.
 The subscriber may not have savings of that size, of course, and a separate calculation should be made for time payments, also reaching the same goal.
 If such tables are displayed on a computer terminal, it should not be difficult to make a selection, but "user friendliness" is often more difficult to achieve.
 As are later modifications, if life circumstances change.
 The relentless mathematics will soon demonstrate that the more money deposited, and the earlier it appears, the more attractive the investment becomes.

 2. Salesmen for HSA should be required to carry their illustrations out to the goal of $40,000 at age 64, supplying achievement benchmarks along the way.
 So long as the account contains less than the buy-in amount for the subscriber's age, the manager of a fund should be allowed to wager a guaranteed band of investment results; let us use an example of 7% and 10%.
 If the funds make more than 10%, the manager keeps the excess.
-If the fund achieves less that 7%, manager must make up the difference, either by re-insurance or by offering to be at risk for it.
+If the fund achieves less than 7%, the manager must make up the difference, either by reinsurance or by offering to be at risk for it.
 If fund results fall between 7 and 10%, the investor retains it all.
 This mandatory arrangement may (not must) terminate when the fund reaches a buy-in level, so long as it resumes if illness depletes the account.

-The actual limits should be set after consultation with managers in active practice, since the purpose is to create incentives to get the funds to self-sustaining levels without kick-backs to investment vehicles.
+The actual limits should be set after consultation with managers in active practice since the purpose is to create incentives to get the funds to self-sustaining levels without kickbacks to investment vehicles.
 The tension is between a subscriber who has investment choices to make, and a fund manager who must cover his expenses.
 In the long run, it is to everyone's advantage to maintain a steady view of the risks and rewards of income compounding, while serving the goal of paying as much as possible toward everyone's health care costs in a free-market system.
 It is best if the limits are realistic, and they should be chosen to drive all the participants toward the highest safe level of performance.
 Ultimately, the subscriber should recognize that an unsafely high level (with leverage, for example) will make paying his health bills more difficult, not easier.

 3. The easiest definition of the top limit is the running cumulative average of the stock market, so total-market index fund results are ideal for the purpose.
 However, index funds differ in their results, so transparent competition should even be able to squeeze out somewhat better results than the 10% compounding which has characterized the past 90 years.
-Curiously, results significantly worse than the market are not a sign of safety.
+Curiously results significantly worse than the market is not a sign of safety.
 Consequently, freedom to change managers should be as unhampered as possible, comparative results and costs widely available, and exit fees discouraged.

 4. In general, single premium policies are rarely used.
 However, since starting an HSA at birth adds 26 years to the compounding, and while the amounts at first are so small they are somewhat unattractive to HSA managers, they could nevertheless become an important feature of their future.
-Throughout childhood, the paradox will be common that the necessary deposits in an account for lifetime coverage of health costs, are nevertheless far too small for a deductible which is sensible for children with such low health expenses.
+Throughout childhood, the paradox will be common that the necessary deposits in an account for lifetime coverage of health costs are nevertheless far too small for a deductible which is sensible for children with such low health expenses.
 Therefore, provision should be made for supplemental policies which cover this gap in childhood between the amount in the account and the amount of the deductible, which is often set with an eye to the parents' situation, not the child's.
 Intuitively, such insurance supplements ought to be quite cheap.